autumn-info-442a/Homework1/Homework2.md

   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/design/4.JPG">
 </p>

-Youtube Kids functions normally until either the _# of Videos_ counted by iCare exceeds the user-specified _# of Videos_ (based on saved settings).
+Youtube Kids functions normally until the _# of Videos_ counted by iCare exceeds the user-specified _# of Videos_ (based on saved settings).
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_d.JPG">
 </p>

-When user has exceeded either _# of Videos_ setting a message is displayed as a pop-up over the Youtube Kids video.
-The popup display will
+When user has exceeded the _# of Videos_ counted by iCare exceeds the user-specified _# of Videos_ setting a message is displayed as a pop-up over the Youtube Kids video.
+The message will be randomly selected from any enabled pre-made message(s) or custom message(s) saved by user.

-**A timer is displayed counting down 15-0 (in seconds).
-When
+**All messages will display for 15 seconds**.
+The timer will count down from 15-0, when 15 seconds have elasped the "Close" button will becomed enabled for user to click.
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/design/5.JPG">
 </p>